 An ankle sprain is an injury to one or more of the ligaments and tissues that help to support and stabilize the ankle joint.
 In most cases, ligaments get injured by some type of twisting or torquing motion that stretches or tears the ligaments due to excessive force.
 Most ankle sprains occur during athletic activity but can happen anytime from wearing the wrong shoes to a simple misstep.

 All too often when faced with a potentially serious ankle injury, the warning signs are ignored.
 Ignoring the warning signs and not receiving proper treatment for your injury will not only increase your healing time but can lead to chronic foot and ankle problems.

-4 Mistake Made When Suffering an Ankle Injury:
+4 Mistakes Made When Suffering an Ankle Injury:

 1. Not immediately applying the “RICE” principle.
 Rest, Ice, Compression, and Elevation are good basic principles to apply to any injury.
 For an ankle injury getting off of your feet, elevating the injured foot above the heart and applying as ice bag (or frozen vegetables) should be done immediately.
 Applying an ACE wrap shortly thereafter can also be helpful.